prishah12/Three-Joint-Robotic-Arm/index.md

 ![IMG_1918](https://github.com/user-attachments/assets/176bc745-ecb0-4456-95b8-1fb423eef9cf)

 The main key topics I learned through BlueStamp were how to use and operate a rapsberry pi for object recognition and how I could use the raspberry pi to control the robotic arm by using python and arduino code.
 Learning how to work with the raspberry pi was very interesting and a little frustrating at times, since it was something I have never worked with before, and training the YOLO model took the longest amount of time.
 However, when everything came together, I felt proud of what I created.
-Next, I plan on trying to create a code that I could use to have the arm actually pick up the candy bars.
-In the future, I plan to use everything I have learned at BlueStamp and apply it to future projects.
+Next, I plan on trying to modify my code so that the arm can actually pick up the candy bars.
+I also plan to use everything I have learned at BlueStamp and apply it to future projects.

 Final Arm Code (Controlled by Raspberry Pi)
 ```c++